 However, a study shows that microglia can damage synapses along with amyloid plaques.
-This consequently accelerates neurodegeneration and worsens related disorders, like Parkinson’s disease, ischemic stroke, and Alzheimer’s disease.
+This consequently accelerates neurological degeneration and worsens related disorders, like Parkinson’s disease, ischemic stroke, and Alzheimer’s disease.

-Since the Alzheimer’s drug addresses the problem of excessive beta-amyloid build-up, it should also theoretically hinder the presence of tau proteins and microglia in the brain.
+Alzheimer’s drugs address the problem of excessive beta-amyloid build-up.
+They should also theoretically hinder the presence of tau proteins and microglia in the brain.

 “We think this result is really the first of its kind,” said Kramer.
 “Robust enough to approach regulatory authorities to discuss next steps.”

-Since Dementia, a type of Alzheimer’s, affecting seventy percent of cases, is the second leading cause of death among Australians (according to Dementia Australia), the final analysis for the new Alzheimer’s drug shows great promise to those suffering from the disease.
+Dementia, a type of Alzheimer’s affecting seventy percent of cases, is the second leading cause of death among Australians (according to Dementia Australia).
+Therefore, final analysis for the new Alzheimer’s drug shows great promise to those suffering from the disease.

-To the Alzheimer’s community, the phase 2 findings for the new drug can be seen as a resounding success.
+To the Alzheimer’s community, the phase 2 findings for the new drug are a resounding success.
 The question is, can the drug pass a phase 3 clinical study and obtain FDA approval?

 What are your thoughts on this potential Alzheimer’s drug?
 Could it be the first actual treatment for Alzheimer’s disease?

 Leave a comment below and join in the discussion.